scikit-multiflow/scikit-multiflow.github.io/_pages/quick-start-guide.md

 # TEST CONFIGURATION END
 ```

-Result data in the file includes:
+And data related to performance during the evaluation:
-* `id`: the id of the instance that was used for testing
+* `id`: the id of the sample that was used for testing
 * `global_performance`: overall performance (accuracy)
 * `sliding_performance`: sliding window performance (accuracy)
 * `global_kappa`: overall kappa statistics